South Florida Multifamily Draws Record Capital as Developers Bet on Rental Demand

 Conversions and Affordable Housing

 Not all activity is focused on luxury.
-ZOM Living landed $92 million for an office-to-residential conversion in Doral, part of a broader trend of adaptive reuse across South Florida as older commercial buildings get repositioned for housing.
+ZOM Living pursued an office-to-residential conversion in Doral, part of a broader trend of adaptive reuse across South Florida as older commercial buildings get repositioned for housing.

-Coral Rock Development closed $54 million in financing for a fully income-restricted multifamily project in Allapattah, one of Miami's rapidly gentrifying neighborhoods.
-The project will add much-needed affordable units in a market where median rents have increased significantly over the past several years.
+Coral Rock Development has been active in Allapattah, one of Miami's rapidly gentrifying neighborhoods, where income-restricted multifamily projects are adding much-needed affordable units in a market where median rents have increased significantly over the past several years.

 Luxury Condo Pipeline Adds to Activity

 The luxury condo market is also commanding attention.
-CMC and Fort Partners secured $324 million in construction financing for a Four Seasons-branded condominium in Coconut Grove.
-Bank OZK provided a $133 million construction loan for an Allen Morris Company condo project in Coral Gables, and Oko Group and Cain International committed $55 million for a Palm Beach luxury development.
+CMC and Fort Partners have been active in the Coconut Grove luxury condo segment.
+Bank OZK has been a notable construction lender for condo projects in Coral Gables, and Oko Group and Cain International have committed capital to Palm Beach luxury development.

 Market Outlook and Fed Impact